erdo/fore-syncview-tutorial/DEV.TO.md

 ```
 Don't worry about how we get the references for **addButton** and **removeButton** - this works fine as pseudo code (you can check the github source below if you're interested).

-Also inside the **updateTotalPriceView()** call, we will just be setting the text in the UI to what the model tells us, essentially:
+For the **updateTotalPriceView()** call we will end up setting the text in the UI to what the model tells us.
+In a real app, depending on the architecture in place, the code will often go through various components first, but if we follow it through to the end, we will eventually reach a piece of code that does something like this:
 ``` kotlin
 totalPriceView.text = basket.getTotalPrice()
 ```